General Code of Behavior

 3. Such conduct has the purpose or effect of unreasonably interfering with an individual's academic performance or creating an intimidating, hostile or offensive educational environment.

 Sexually harassing conduct or behavior (regardless of the gender of the persons involved) includes but is not limited to:

 Physical touching, sexual comments of a provocative or suggestive nature, suggestive looks or gestures, sexually explicit jokes, electronic media/communication, printed material or innuendos intended for and directed to another, requests for sexual favors, making acceptance of any unwelcome sexual conduct or advances a condition for grades, continued enrollment or receipt of any educational benefit or determination.

-C. Sexual Violence: physical sexual acts perpetrated against a person's will or where a person in incapable of giving consent, including but not limited to sexual assault, rape, sexual battery, sexual coercion.
-All acts of sexual violence are considered unlawful sexual harassment for purposes of this procedure.
+C. Sexual Violence (a form of unlawful harassment): physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent, including but not limited to sexual assault, rape, sexual battery, and sexual coercion.
+All acts of sexual violence are considered unlawful sexual harassment, regardless of gender, for purposes of this procedure.